libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 ## Conclusion

-In these two examples we've achieved some nice performance improvements with very little effort using `mir.ndslice.algorithm`, and other `ndslice` utilities.
+In these two examples we've achieved some nice performance improvements with very little effort by using `mir.ndslice.algorithm`, and other `ndslice` utilities.
 We have also seen the improvement could be even better if `mir.ndslice.algorithm` solutions are applied to more complex code you might encounter in numerical library such as *DCV*.
-I personally would argue that every newcomer to D, coming for some numerical computing, would **have** to be introduced to `ndslice` and it's submodules.
+I personally would argue that every newcomer to D, having an interest in numerical computing, should take a close look at `ndslice` and its submodules.
 And, I hope this post will inspire people to give it a spin, so we would have some more projects built on top of it, growing our young **scientific ecosystem in D**!

 -------------------------------------------------------------------------